khmorad/CS151_Library_Management_System/diagrams/README.md

 # CS151 Library Management System

-This repository contains diagrams for the Library Management System.
+This repository contains UML diagrams for the Library Management System.

 ## Diagrams